fusion-energy/neutronics-workshop-slides-old/slides.md

 The energy distribution of MCF has less neutron scattering compared to ICF.
 Neutrons are:
 - up scattered through collisions with alpha particles
 - down scattered through collisions with DT nuclides
+- plot shows initial neutron energy from a 50:50 DT plasma

 </div>
 <div>

 ![](images/dd_tt_dt.png)
-Neutron energy from a 50:50 DT plasma

 </div>
 <div>

+---

+# Now complete tasks 7, 8 and 9 in the half day workshop

 ---